Chicken Broth Recipe

 I highly recommend using good quality bones from chickens (or cows) to get the most benefit and leave out excess toxins in your broth.
-You will get the most from bones that are humanly certified and raised organically.
+You will get the most from bones that are humanly certified and raised using organic practices.

 My husband likes to roast a whole chicken and add it to several meals over the week.
-Simply add the chicken bones/ carcass to your pot to make a healing bone broth.
+When you’re done with the chicken, simply add the chicken bones/ carcass to your pot with some veggies and spices to make a healing bone broth.

-We like to use our Instant Pot to make broth, as it drastically cuts down on the time and attention needed.
-This recipe takes about 1 1/2 hours total with the instant pot, and on the stovetop, it takes about 24 hours to make your bone broth.
-For that reason, I’m going to focus on the Instant Pot preparation in this post.
+We like to use our Instant Pot to make broth, as it drastically cuts down on the time and attention that the broth needs.
+This recipe takes about 1 1/2 hours total with the instant pot.
+On the stovetop, it takes about 24 hours to make.
+For that reason, I’m focusing on the Instant Pot preparation in this post.

 - Instant Pot